Reviews You Can Rely On

 Saw Performance

 The EGO Power+ CS2005 blew away the competition.
-It was 1.5 seconds faster than the next competition and double the speed of the next fastest battery saw.
+It was 1.5 seconds faster than the next-fastest battery saw and double the speed of the next-fastest battery saw.
 It felt like cutting through soft butter.
+Right b

 The champion gas model of this evaluation was the Echo CS 590 Timber Wolf.
 This model was the only gas model in our review to break below the five-second barrier in our controlled test, with an average cut time of 4.9 seconds.
-As far as a subjective evaluation of the feel of the saw, the Timber Wolf is noticeably better at cutting through bigger logs than the others.
-With a long bar, a 59.8cc cylinder, and weighing close to 20 pounds, you can practically set this machine on a log, pull the throttle, and then watch it do the work.
+Subjectively, the Timber Wolf feels noticeably better at cutting through larger logs than the others.
+With a long bar, a 59.8 cc cylinder, and weighing close to 20 pounds, you can practically set this machine on a log, pull the throttle, and watch it do the work.

 We also measured the windup time for the saw to reach peak RPMs.
-If a saw takes more than 0.5 seconds, you notice the lag, which affects your flow when starting and stopping the saw frequently.
+If a saw takes more than 0.5 seconds, you notice the lag, which affects your flow when you start and stop the saw frequently.

-Taking both cutting time, windup time, and other factors, we came up with our overall saw performance score.
+Taking into account cutting time, windup time, and other factors, we calculated our overall saw performance score.

 The Husqvarna 450R, another gas-powered saw, was not far behind the Timber Wolf in the gas-powered division with an average cut time of 6.8 seconds.
 This model had no problem slicing through our testing lumber and performed well for other tasks around our site.
 The wind-up time for both of these models is practically non-existent.
-Once the engine is warmed up, when you squeeze the throttle, the chain is spinning at full RPMs in an instant.
+Once the engine is warmed up, when you squeeze the throttle, the chain spins at full RPM in an instant.

 chainsaw - the husqvarna 450r stands out as one of the top gas-powered models...

-The best 18-inch cordless electric model for this assessment portion is the Husqvarna Power Axe 350i.
-Its average time in our cutting assessment was 7.1 seconds, but when “boost mode” is enabled, it cuts even faster.
-This model cuts quickly, handles well, and winds up in about a quarter of a second.
+The best 18-inch cordless electric models are the Husqvarna Power Axe 350i and Ego Power+ CS1815.
+Their average time in our cutting assessment was 5.1 seconds in their boost modes.
+These cuts quickly, handles well, and winds up in about a quarter of a second.

 chainsaw - the husqvarna power axe 350i was an immediate hit with our testing...

-The Ego Power+ CS1800, Makita UC4051A 9s, and the Greenworks Pro 80V also scored quite well in this metric.
+The Makita UC4051A 9s, and the Greenworks Pro 80V also scored quite well in this metric.
 The 18-inch Ego showed an average cut time of 5.9 seconds with a wind-up time of 1.25 seconds.
 The Greenworks was slightly quicker to wind up at 1.15 seconds and slightly faster to cut, with an average time of 5.3 seconds.
-The corded electric Makita reached full RPMs in only half a second, putting up an average cut time of 5.7 seconds.
+The corded Makita reached full RPMs in only half a second, resulting in an average cut time of 5.7 seconds.

 chainsaw - the makita uc4051a, a corded chainsaw, performed as well as the best...